cckk2913/preprocess-moedict/README.md

 # Preprocess-moedict
-The main goal is to extract and pre-process word sense information from the moedict-data (by 教育部國語推行委員會).
+- The main goal is to extract and pre-process word sense information from the moedict-data (by 教育部國語推行委員會).
 After running the first 5 cell blocks in the notebook,  you get `moedict-data/dict-revised.json`.

 - `dict-revised.json` is a list of dictionaries.

-- The composition of one dictionary:
+The composition of each dictionary:
   ```
   (1st level) keys: "heteronyms", "title", "non_radical_stroke_count", "radical", "stroke_count"
   (2nd level)  heteronyms :